cliffjsgit/class6-slides/slides.md

 +++++

 Exercise 12.3 and 12.4 are homework.
-You may do a CodeFights Challenge for extra credit